The India-Nepal border crossing – all the information on how to cross the border by land from Gorakhpur to Sonauli and the other crossing points.

 Via Gorakhpur-Sonauli Border – How to Reach from Delhi

-Six months back, I tried twice to cross the Nepal border from Jhulaghat and Dharchula in Uttarakhand, India.
+Six months back, I tried twice to cross the border from Jhulaghat and Dharchula in Uttarakhand, India.
 Once, I was straightaway denied entry (COVID!)
 Once, I was allowed to cross and roam around the border area for an hour and then return to the Indian side.
 I had to leave Nepal behind then and there.
-Now, this was my third attempt.
+This time, it was my third attempt.

-My journey to Nepal began at the end of my three-month-long trip to Rajasthan, India.
+My journey began at the end of my three-month-long trip to Rajasthan.
 It took me three whole days of congested travelling in local trains and buses to reach Nepal from India.
 But it generally isn’t so.
 It took this much time only because I set off from Ajmer, Rajasthan, far west of India.

 Let’s take Delhi as the point of departure.
 Trains from Delhi to Gorakhpur Junction can take 6 to 13 hours (In my case, it was 12 hours).
 My overnight journey from Delhi to Gorakhpur was on an unreserved ’ticket’, but I found an empty middle berth!